 The below three recipes are packed full of ingredients that studies suggest reduce – or even switch off – inflammation.

 All the anti-inflammatory stars of the leafy greens world are smuggled into this moreish pesto sauce, as well as an abundance of different nuts.
 Each anti-inflammatory food contains its own array of active compounds and we all respond to foods differently.
-That’s why eating wide range of anti-inflammatory foods covers all the bases for better health.
+That’s why eating a wide range of anti-inflammatory foods covers all the bases for better health.

 Salmon is an oily fish that’s packed with omega-3 fatty acids, types of healthy fats that studies suggest reduce – or even switch off – inflammation.
 Most colourful vegetables have anti-inflammatory benefits, too, so pairing salmon with a rainbow selection of peppers and tomatoes provides an extra boost.